 The new Dropbox desktop app makes it easy to view, organize, and share your work.
 Centralize and access all your content, including web-based files and web shortcuts, alongside your traditional files, without having to go back and forth between browser tabs and your desktop apps.
 Your trusty Dropbox folder in Finder (Mac) or File Explorer (Windows) is also still there to help you easily manage your files.
 Opt in for early access to experience our new app.

 Dropbox is allowing all users early access to the full desktop app experience.
-Check with your team’s admin to opt in.

-Once your team has opted in to early access, you can open the new desktop app by clicking on the folder icon next to your profile picture (or grey circle) in the upper right corner of Dropbox in your system tray (Windows) or menu bar (Mac).
+After you’ve opted in to early access, you can open the new desktop app by clicking on the folder icon next to your profile picture (or grey circle) in the upper right corner of Dropbox in your system tray (Windows) or menu bar (Mac).

 Coordinate work next to content by pinning files and adding folder descriptions, to-dos, and @mentions in the folder overview on the new Dropbox desktop app.
 Once added to a folder, pins, notes, lists, to-dos, @mentions, and links will appear for you and everyone else who opens that folder on the new desktop app, dropbox.com, and the Dropbox mobile app.